by Liza Roberts | photography by Catherine Nguyen

 Built deep in the back of a raised terraced lot, the house manages to remain invisible from the street, making for an especially stunning entrance through a gate in the front garden wall.
 A massive oak, likely planted in the ’50s, contrasts with the stark lines of the house’s window-walls and narrow pool to create a magical atmosphere.

 As the house was underway, Thompson met his future wife, Charman Driver, then a fundraiser for the North Carolina Museum of Art.
-After they were married on the front patio in 2000, she happily moved right in.
+Driver happily moved right in after they were married on the front patio in 2000.
 “The house was incredible,” she recalls.
 “I too am a minimalist.
 We love the same things, and the same kind of art.”

 Eight years later, the couple welcomed an even livelier addition: a baby girl, Delaney.
 At that point, the couple moved into the house that still stood on the back lot of the parcel, which Driver had been using for her business as a Pilates instructor and wellness coach.
 They renovated it to accommodate their growing family, and the main house became a venue for entertaining and for guests.